glennin-codes/Learning-BlockChain/docs/Intro/DistributedSystem.md

-In blockchains, consistency is sacrificed in favor of availability and partition tolerance.
+`In blockchains, consistency is sacrificed in favor of availability and partition tolerance.
 In this scenario, consistency (C) in the blockchain is not achieved simultaneously with partition tolerance (P) and availability (A), but it is achieved over time.
 This is called eventual consistency, where consistency is achieved due to validation from multiple nodes over time.
 There can be a temporary disagreement between nodes on the final state, but it is eventually agreed upon.
-For example, in Bitcoin, multiple transaction confirmations are required to achieve a good confidence level that transactions may not be rolled back in the future.
+For example, in Bitcoin, multiple transaction confirmations are fast.com’s DNS address could not be found.
+Diagnosing the problem. required to achieve a good confidence level that transactions may not be rolled back in the future.
 Eventually, a consistent view of transaction history is available in all nodes.
 Multiple confirmations of a transaction over time provide eventual consistency in Bitcoin.
 For this purpose, the process of mining was introduced in Bitcoin.
 Mining is a process that facilitates the